-Segment Description Subsidiaries Mobile consumer services Revenues ultimately derived from providing mobile consumer services via the Telcos, as well as mobile marketing Xurpas Parent Company Enterprise services Revenues derived from the provision of mobile platform solutions to corporate and government clients, information technology (IT) staff augmentation and consultancy services, various enterprise solutions-based services to Telcos and other companies for network, platform and applications development Seer Xurpas Enterprise Xurpas Parent Company Other services Revenues derived from services related to the proprietary platform called "Flex Benefits System" and "Ace" (formerly "Kudos") which allows employees to convert their employee benefits to other benefits which includes sale of goods; subscriptions offering HMO and other pre-need employee benefits to small teams and freelancers. • Storm Technologies
+Segment Description Subsidiaries Mobile consumer services Revenues ultimately derived from providing mobile consumer services via the Telcos, as well as mobile marketing Xurpas Parent CompanyXurpas Enterprise Enterprise services Revenues derived from the provision of mobile platform solutions to corporate and government clients, information technology (IT) staff augmentation and consultancy services, various enterprise solutions-based services to Telcos and other companies for network, platform and applications development Seer Xurpas Enterprise Xurpas Parent Company Other services Revenues derived from services related to the proprietary platform called "Flex Benefits System" and "Ace" (formerly "Kudos") which allows employees to convert their employee benefits to other benefits which includes sale of goods; subscriptions offering of HMO and other pre-need employee benefits to small teams and freelancers.
+Storm Technologies Inc.AllCare Technologies Inc.